ankitects/anki-manual/src/studying.md

 - **Again** moves the card back to the first step.

 - **Hard** repeats the current step.
-  - If the card is on the first step, the delay will be he average of Again and Good.
+  - If the card is on the first step, the delay will be the average of Again and Good.
   - After the first step, Hard repeats the previous delay.

 - **Good** moves the card to the [next step](deck-options.md#learning-steps).
 If the card was on the final